gnolang/gno/docs/concepts/portal-loop.md

 ### Deploying to the Portal Loop

-There are two kind of deployements to Portal Loop:
+There are two kinds of deployements to Portal Loop:

 1. *automatic* - all packages in `examples/gno.land/{p,r}/` get added to the new genesis each cycle,
 2. *permissionless* - this includes replayed transactions with `addpkg`, and new transactions you can issue with `gnokey maketx addpkg`.
-  * One possible reason for permissionless deployment is to test your realm on Portal Loop before the associated PR gets merged to `examples`.

-Since the packages in `examples/gno.land/{p,r}` are deployed first, and only then the recorded transactions get replayed on top, permissionless deployements are active only until a package with the same `pkgpath` gets merged onto `master`.
+Since the packages in `examples/gno.land/{p,r}` are deployed first, permissionless deployments get superseded when packages with identical `pkgpath` get merged into `examples/`.

-Note that the above mechanism is also how the `examples/` on the Portal Loop get collaboratively iterated upon, which is its core purpose.
+The above mechanism is also how the `examples/` on the Portal Loop get collaboratively iterated upon, which is its main mission.